qutip/qutip/doc/directives.rst

 Directives
 ==========

-There are three Sphinx directives that can be used to write code examples in the user guide:
+There are two Sphinx directives that can be used to write code examples in the user guide:

 - `Doctest <https://www.sphinx-doc.org/en/master/usage/extensions/doctest.html>`_